 Mandalay manages the Costerfield Operation and holds a 100% interest in tenements MIN4644, MIN5567, EL3310, EL 5432 and EL5519.
-On November 2, 2018, two Exploration Licence Applications (ELA6847 and ELA6842) were submitted to DEDJTR (Department of Economic Development, Jobs, Transport and Resources).
+On November 2, 2018, two Exploration Licence Applications (ELA6847 and ELA6842) were submitted to DJPR (Department of Jobs, Precinct and Regions).
 These two tenements are located to the east and west of the existing Costerfield tenements and cover an area of 64 km2.
+These tenement application are still undergoing the right to negotiate (RTA) process, as defined by the Native Title Act (NTA) 1993.

 Tenure information for the two Mining Licences, three Exploration Licences, and two Exploration Licence Applications are shown in the following table: